 Minimum top clearance and weight rating for each trolley style.

 The Wagon Wheel, Pulley, and Strap Hardware Trolley set for one door will support up to a 250 lb door.
 The Horseshoe Trolley will support up to a 350 lb door.
-(Weight rating is based on using the supplied lag screws mounted into solid wood above the doors to support the track).
+(Weight rating is based on using the supplied lag screws mounted into the solid wood above the doors to support the track).

 The Wagon Wheel Trolley requires a minimum of 10” from the top of the finished door to the ceiling or another obstacle like an overhead beam.
 The other three styles require a minimum of 8” clearance.